ricoveitch/notes/database/scylla-db.md

 You can change the ordering of the clustering key (default is asc) by `CREATE TABLE T (...)
 WITH CLUSTERING ORDER BY (col desc)`.

+## Discord

+Uses primary key of (message_id), and a partition key of (channel_id, bucket).

+Using WITH CLUSTERING ORDER BY (message_id DESC).

+The clustering key was initially (channel_id), but Cassandra can only handle 2GB partitions.
+Large partitions put a lot of GC pressure on Cassandra during compaction, cluster expansion, and more.
+Having a large partition also means the data in it cannot be distributed around the cluster.

+Messages where then placed into buckets of about 10 days.

 ## Materialized View

 If you want to query something using where of a column, and you don't specify the partition key, will need to scan all partitions to find it.
 Can create a materialized view to take a transformation of the data.
 [38:00](https://www.youtube.com/watch?v=bTEfRmdBq7I).
 You are keeping the data twice on disk.